-My current travel narrative is about Papua New Guinea where I lived and worked for 5 years, but even if you are in a place for a short time, you can talk with local people and visitors, including your travelling companions, to gain at least some knowledge of their views.
+Before writing my travel memoir of Papua New Guinea, I had lived and worked there for 5 years, but even if you are in a place for a short time, you can talk with local people and visitors, including your travelling companions, to gain at least some knowledge of their views.

 “I would have come to Bhutan whatever I’d had to go through to get here.
 I’d already sold my car to pay for the trip.

 A couple of years ago, sorting through dusty boxes of old books and magazines left me by a favourite aunt, I came upon a National Geographic Magazine from 1914.
 A bookmark – a crinkly, yellowed invoice for marzipan (my aunt had owned tearooms) – drew me to the most amazing photographs of mist threaded mountains, exotic architecture, and distinguished looking men wearing what appeared to be navy blue dressing gowns with broad white cuffs…had my aunt longed to go there herself?
 Was the marzipan marker a message of some kind? … Finding out how to get there was my next step – the fact that I would get there was somehow taken for granted in my enthusiasm.”
 (From: Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon).